How to Delete Default Apps on iPhone, iPad in iOS

-You can now delete defaults apps from any iPhone, iPad, or iPod touch running iOS 10.
+You can now delete defaults apps from any iPhone, iPad, or iPod touch running modern iOS releases.
 Yes this means you can delete Mail, delete Music, Stocks, Maps, Calendar, Watch, iTunes Store, Compass, Reminders, Videos, iBooks, Podcasts, Find Friends, Watch, Tips, Voice Memos, News, Activity, and any other of the pre bundled default iOS apps that arrive on iPhone and iPad, all of them can be removed easily.

 Any default app that has been removed can be reinstalled at any time, so if you decide it was a mistake to delete a specific app it’s easy to get back again.
 You’ll find that deleting a default app is basically the same as uninstalling other apps on the iPhone and iPad, except that up until now you could not delete the default apps, they were simply not removable.